The ‘Brexit Effect’: House prices suffer after EU referendum

 The Bank of England has taken drastic action to try to help the UK economy as the impact of Brexit begins to take its toll.

-Governor Mark Carney has slashed interest rates from 0.5% to 0.25%, an historic low, just six weeks after the UK voted to leave the European Union.
-Despite this, and a number of other measures, he still forecast a gloomy outlook for the UK economy.
+Governor Mark Carney has slashed interest rates from 0.5% to 0.25%, a historic low, just six weeks after the UK voted to leave the European Union.
+Despite this, and a number of other measures, he still forecasts a gloomy outlook for the UK economy.

 The bank reduced its overall growth prediction for 2017 from the 2.3% that it predicted in May to 0.8%, its biggest cut to growth forecasts since they began in 1993.

 The housing market is unlikely to be sheltered from that wider economic struggle.
 Indeed, Halifax has already reported a 1% fall in prices in July, the first month of trading since the June 23 ballot.